scholokov/long-travel-2/Meeting notes/Meeting notes 05.04.23.md

 [Natalia Huzyr](https://github.com/GNatala)

-We need to check checklists
+:black_square_button: We need to check checklists and runs from QA team

+:black_square_button: We need to discuss new requirements

 ## Prioritised action items: